scriptkidee99/webscrapper/README.txt

 2. open terminal in the same folder

-3. type command - pip install requirments.txt
+3. type command - pip install -r requirments.txt

 4. This will install all the requirments for the project